Source Information & Methodology

 - Percentage of total male/female births: The number of boys or girls given a particular name in a given year as a proportion of the total number of male or female births in that year.

-- New births data is added to the site when it becomes available, usually around June each year.
+- New names data is added to the site when it becomes available, usually around March each year.